 LEGISLATOR.
 Elected member of either the House of Representatives or Senate.

 LEGISLATURE.
 The body made up of the members of both the House of Representatives and the Senate.
+Legislative biennia are also referred to as Legislatures, for example, "The 68th Legislature."

 LIEUTENANT GOVERNOR.
 Presiding officer of the Senate.